HathorNetwork/hathor-explorer/hathor_explorer_v1.md

 ### Address Handler
 [guide-level-explanation/hathor-explorer-service/address-handler]: #guide-level-explanation/hathor-explorer-service/address-handler

 Address handler will return data about a given address.
-As overall address information is already been stored by `hathor-wallet-service`, we can make a request for it.
-More detailed information will still be fetched on `full-node`.
+As overall address information is already been stored by `hathor-wallet-service` and the remaining information will be stored there as well, we can make a request for it.
+Requests for this handler will be cached on [API gateway](#guide-level-explanation/hathor-explorer-service/api-gateway).

 A new endpoit will have to be made on `hathor-wallet-service` to deal with public information.